 More About Us

-Until age 22, individuals with disabilities are welcome in special education programs in public high schools.
+Until age 22, people with intellectual and developmental disabilities are welcome in special education programs in public high schools.
 Upon "graduation," families are forced with difficult choice of how to continue services for their loved one.
 Group homes and day programs are funded by the State of Arizona and typically do not offer providing enrichment environments for which to thrive.
 Cortney's Place differentiates itself by offering augmented services not covered by state-funded care.
-These quality of life programs cost more than $14,500 per student annually.
+These quality of life programs cost more than $14,500 per student over and above what the state pays annually.
 Cortney's Place relies on individual, corporation and foundation gifts to "make up the difference" between state funding and the actual cost of services.
-This amount includes many of the special services Cortney's Place provides, i.e. art therapy, pet therapy, hydrotherapy, sensory integration therapy, but special purchases such as this grant request are just not included in the quality of life expenses that typically must be raised annually.

 7000 E. Shea Blvd.
 Ste 1430